mgoltzsche/conventional-release/README.md

 ## Features

 * Supports fully automated releases driven by Conventional Commits.
-* Optionally disable automated versioning in favour of releases based on manually pushed tags (`auto-release: false`).
+* Allows to disable automated versioning in favour of manually pushing tags (`auto-release: false`).
-* Allow to use the same workflow/job definition for both pull request and release builds.
+* Enforces [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format within commit messages.
-* Enforce [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format within commit messages.
+* Recovers from a failed release build automatically (when the next commit is pushed).
-* Fail builds that leave uncommitted changes.
+* Allows to use the same workflow/job definition for both pull request and release builds.
-* Recover from a failed release build automatically (when the next commit is pushed).
+* Fails builds that leave uncommitted changes.

 ## Usage